Cochrane Peer Reviewers

 Please note that we cannot predict the number of titles that will be available.
 We will assign relevant titles when we have completed our editorial checks.
 Our peer review process is open, which means your comments will not be anonymised before sending to the authors.
 We send the final published version to all referees along with the authors' responses to the comments.

 We also invite peer reviewers to submit their suggestions for new systematic review titles on topics within our scope.
 Please download this form to submit your suggestions.
 We will assess these priority topic areas with a view to developing new systematic reviews.
+Please note that this is not the same as submitting a formal review proposal - please visit the page PaPaS Editorial Process for information about how to propose a title for registration.

 Documents for Peer Reviewers